google/gsocguides/pages/mentor/25-about_this_manual.md

 ## About the Authors

-Except where noted, the following individuals were part of both the 2009 and 2010 GSoCBook Sprint.
+Except where noted, the following individuals were part of both the 2009 and 2010 GSoC Book Sprint.
 We thank them for their tireless efforts to create this first-of-its-kind volume.

 **Alexander Pico**